 Monday, 09/10 at 4pm in ASC 204 (new time and location!)

 This workshop will discuss how to develop argument-based thesis statements as well as features of strong and effective thesis statements in academic writing.

 Writing Strong Paragraphs

 This workshop will focus on identifying elements of strong and effective body paragraphs in academic writing.
-This workshop will also introduce strategies for building strong paragraphs that are focused, coherent, and well-developed.
+This workshop will also introduce strategies for building strong paragraphs that are focused, coherent, and well developed.

 Successful academic papers rely on sound and credible evidence.
 But how do you make sure you’re using sources ethically without sacrificing style and flow?
-This workshop will describe common strategies in integrating sources, with particular focus on academic expression.
-We will also consider in detail steps to avoid plagiarism and to ensure that we understand ethical use of sources as professionals in training.
+This workshop will describe common strategies in integrating sources, with a particular focus on academic expression.
+We will also consider in detail steps to avoid plagiarism and to ensure that we understand the ethical use of sources as professionals in training.